 "The Way of the Warrior" is a home grown system that binds the martial arts traditions and the arts and sports science behind mixed martial arts under one roof, with an aim to create the ultimate fighter's experience for kiwis and international fighters.
 (We have recently conducted workshops across the largest chain of MMA gyms in India.)

-We use evidence-based rehabilitation/interventions, strength coaching and graded progression of exercise to rehabilitate musculoskeletal injuries, orthopaedic conditions and chronic pain.
-Some of the areas of rehabilitation that Prana Physiotherapy specializes in include: lower back pain/dysfunction, shoulder injuries/dysfunction, anterior cruciate ligament (ACL) rehabilitation, patella femoral syndrome (PFS) dysfunction and post knee/hip replacement with strength/
+We use evidence-based rehabilitation/interventions, strength coaching and graded progression of exercise to rehabilitate musculoskeletal injuries, orthopedic conditions and chronic pain.
+Some of the areas of rehabilitation that Prana Physiotherapy specializes in include: lower back pain/dysfunction, shoulder injuries/dysfunction, anterior cruciate ligament (ACL) rehabilitation, patella femoral syndrome (PFS) dysfunction and post knee/hip replacement with strength/mobility deficit among elderly clients.

 This is a rehabilitative program that uses movement as medicine for people who are at risk of falls, as well as clients living with Parkinsons.
 We have developed this program by incorporating the principles of strength training, neurophysiotherapy and movement patterns from various forms of martial arts styles like Qigong, Tai Chi and athletic training.
 The program tackles problems such as freezing, festinating, shuffling gait, proprioceptive deficits and lack of confidence among others.
 Currently the programs are being tested in individual and small group settings in the community.
 We aim to conduct clinical trials for this program in the near future.